jeremyhahn/ecutools/server/README.md

 ###### Open Source ECU Tuning and Diagnostics

-The goal of ecutools server is to provde a real-time centralized hub to carry out one or more "tuning sessions".
+The ecutools server acts as a centralized hub for real-time communications between pass-through devices and client web browsers.

-The server communicates with pass-through device and web browser clients using HTML WebSockets (RFC 6455) and a JSON based sub-protocol which is still under development.
+The server is based on Maven and Eclipse Jetty.

+### Build Dependencies

+1. Maven 3.0

+### Build

+	mvn package

+#### Project Dependencies

+To following command will download all project dependencies to target/dependency:

+	mvn dependency:copy-dependencies

+### Run

+To following command will start the ecutools.io server in development mode:

+	mvn jetty:run